moby/moby/contrib/man/md/docker-commit.md

 # EXAMPLES

 ## Creating a new image from an existing container
-And existing Fedora based container has had Apache installed while running in interactive mode with the bash shell.
+An existing Fedora based container has had Apache installed while running in interactive mode with the bash shell.
 Apache is also running.
 To create a new image run docker ps to find the container's ID and then run: